Eric Taylor (football manager): Secretary / general manager

 Freed from responsibility for team affairs, Taylor showed flair and vision as an administrator for the club.
-After hearing that England were favourites to host the 1966 FIFA World Cup he was determined that Hillsborough Stadium would stage some of the group games in the competition.
-In preparation for this he travelled to Chile in 1962 to see that country's staging of the competition.
-As a result of Taylor’s groundwork, Hillsborough was chosen as one of the 1966 venues, receiving funding from the F.A. for ground redevelopment including the complete rebuilding of the Leppings Lane end.
+After hearing that England were favourites to host the 1966 FIFA World Cup, he was determined to get Hillsborough to stage some of the group games in the competition.
+In preparation for this he travelled to Chile in 1962 to see the staging of the 1962 FIFA World Cup.

+As a result of Taylor’s groundwork, Hillsborough was chosen as one of the 1966 venues, receiving funding from the FA for ground redevelopment, including the complete rebuilding of the Leppings Lane end.
+In July 1966 the stadium hosted three matches in the Group 2, and a quarter-final played by West Germany and Uruguay.

 At the end of the World Cup Hillsborough was voted the best provincial venue in the competition.
-As a result of his efforts, Taylor was offered the post of Executive Secretary by the fledgling North American Soccer League to organise the new professional soccer league in the U.S.A. at the then very high salary of £11,000 per annum.
+As a result of his efforts, Taylor was offered the post of Executive Secretary by the fledgling North American Soccer League (NASL) to organise the new professional soccer league in the United States for then very high salary of £11,000 per annum (inflation-adjusted £170,000 in 2024).
 After much thought, Taylor stayed with Wednesday.

 In 1967 Taylor was involved in a serious car accident but recovered to return to his duties with Wednesday.